jpb06/nx-front-poc/docs/frontend-architecture.md

 }
 ```

-We might also want to launch storybook in watch mode (dev):
+We might also want to launch storybook in watch mode (dev).
+We specify the assets that need to be integrated to the storybook build using the `assets` prop:

 ```json
 {